Skip to main content

 Background fork enforcement

-Background forks use a stop hook (require_report_hook) that enforces the update_main_session policy before the agent can finish:
+Background forks enforce the update-main-session policy before the agent can finish:

 ModeBehavior